Shizmob/nvltool/README.md

 A small API overview:

 ```
-NVLArchive(filename=None, key=None)
+NVLArchive(file=None, key=None)
   Create an archive instance.
-If filename is not None, it will be passed to open().
+If file is not None, it will be passed to open().
 If key is None, it will be generated from the default NVList key.

-NVLArchive.open(filename)
+NVLArchive.open(file)
-  Open archive from given filename.
+  Open archive.
+File can either be a filename or a file-like object.
 Will raise a zipfile.BadZipFile exception if the underlying zip archive is not valid.

 NVLArchive.close()
   Close the archive.
 Will raise a ValueError if no archive is currently open.
 Any modifications will NOT be saved unless you call NVLArchive.save() beforehand.